NAVadi21/DreamKeepers/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas, suggestions, or bug fixes, please feel free to open an issue or submit a pull request.
+If you have any ideas, suggestions, or bug fixes, please feel free to open an issue or submit a new pull request.

 ## License